Here’s a quick question for you:

 PowerPoint and Keynote are generally compatible, provided Keynote presentations are exported in .ppt or .pptx format.

 However, elements like transitions, layouts, and fonts may look off if you’re exporting from Keynote to PowerPoint.
+You also will not have any integrations with live services such as Google Analytics.

 5. LibreOffice Impress